 Kane’s face turned severe and the surrounding rats became silent.
 “It is an amazing ability.
 My studies into disease and human genetics has progressed by leaps and bounds.
 Even if I was forced to conduct my experiments in this less than stellar environment.”
 He turned his gaze back to Kaleb and his face became soft again.

-“And in all my years, I have not had the opportunity to study a Basilinoid before.
-Your species are not quite as adventurous as others.
+“And in all my years, I have not studied a Basilinoid before.
+Your species are not as adventurous as others.
 I will relish this chance.”
 Kane said approaching Kaleb and studying his regrowing arm.
 His feet padded softly on the stone platform as stepped off his pet rats.
 Reaching into his jacket pocket Kane pulled out an auto-syringe.

 “Now this will hurt.”
 Kane said as he plunged the syringe into Kaleb’s arm, right where the skin was regrowing.